doberay123/obsidian/The Death of Ivan Ilyich.md

 [[Jurisdiction of Cases]]

-By portraying the legal officers as essentially arguing whether they have to do work or not (by exploiting the jurisdiction of cases), Tolstoy portrays those involved as lazy and unwilling to do work if it could be done by someone else (reassignment of the case to another court with more clear authority on the case).
+>By portraying the legal officers as essentially arguing whether they have to do work or not (by exploiting the jurisdiction of cases), Tolstoy portrays those involved as lazy and unwilling to do work if it could be done by someone else (reassignment of the case to another court with more clear authority on the case).

 Ivanowich looks through a gazette and finds their colleague Ivan Ilych has died.
 The gazette states:

 "Praskovya Fedorovna Golovina with sorrow announces the death of her beloved husband, Member of the Court of Justice, on the 4th of February 1882.
 The funeral will occur at 1 o clock Friday in the afternoon."

+After this annoucement, the colleagues do not mourn